Ashanks70/Engineering_4_Notebooks/README.md

 ![sim](images/Beamsim.png)

 ### Reflection
 We ended up making it taller, but thinner, and ended up with a deflection of 37 mm afterwards.
 Making it more compact decreased the stress and therfore displacement to reduce our deflection as a whole.
+This made us win the first class competition, but we need to improve it so we don't end up losing in the second contest.

 &nbsp;